go-kit/kit/README.md

 of production experience, and providing a comprehensive, robust, and trustable platform for organizations of any size.

-In short, Go kit brings Go to the modern enterprise.
+In short, Go kit makes Go a viable choice for business-domain microservices.

 For more details, see
  [the motivating blog post](http://peter.bourgon.org/go-kit/) and